-Between 2015 and 2022, the total volume of data produced is expected to increase by 300.
+Between 2015 and 2022, the total volume of data produced is expected to achieve a three hundred-fold increase.
 Recent developments in industry 4.0 aim to make it easier for companies to operate.
 Whether it’s preventive maintenance or production automation: data sharing is already at the heart of many industrial processes.
 Nevertheless, it is necessary to look beyond the walls of your factory.
 By only analyzing their own data, supply chain actors are limiting the scope of their possibilities.

 Sharing information between each link in the supply chain (SC) is a major lever for performance and competitiveness.
 Production chain responsiveness, innovation, co-development and risk management are just some of the potential benefits.
 How can companies benefit from this circulating data?
 In what context is data sharing used?